GeoscienceAustralia/vaws/docs/source/ch03_input.rst

 conn_groups.csv
 ---------------

 The model is assumed to consist of a number of connection groups.
 This file defines connection groups and parameter values of the each connection group.
 An example is shown in :numref:`conn_groups.csv`, and description of each of the parameter values are provided in :numref:`conn_groups_table`.
+Note that pre-defined group names need to be used for display of heatmap in the GUI, which are *sheeting*, *tiles*, *batten*, *rafter*, *truss*, *wallcladding*, *wallracking_cladding*, *wallracking_bracing*, *wall_collapse*, and *piersgroup*.

 .. _conn_groups.csv:
 .. code-block:: none